Sources and Background Information

 ** General Development Plans: Relatively brief documents, a type of plan prepared from the early 1960s until 1980.
 Those prepared in the earlier years were approved by the director, while those prepared in later years were approved by the Commission.
 Each plan has a Declaration of Purpose.

 Starting in the early 1990s, general plans also contained, in addition to a Declaration of Purpose, a Spirit of Place statement.
-These often-lengthy semi-poetic statements are intended to evoke the inspirational nature of the unit.
+These often-lengthy semi-poetic statements are intended to evoke the inspirational nature of the park.

 Starting in the late 1990s, most general plans also contain a very brief Vision Statement, indicating what the unit it to ultimately become.